MirrorNetworking/Mirror/doc/Articles/General/Migration.md

         using UnityWebRequest = UnityEngine.Networking.UnityWebRequest;
     ```

-    `UnityWebRequest` is not part of UNet or Mirror, but it is in the same namespace as UNet.
-Changing the namespace to Mirror caused your script not to find UnityWebRequest.
+    `UnityWebRequest` is not part of UNet or MirrorNG, but it is in the same namespace as UNet.
+Changing the namespace to MirrorNG caused your script not to find UnityWebRequest.
 The same applies for `WWW` and all `UnityWebRequest` related classes.